Beembe tribe (Kongo)

 The Beembe (also Bembe, Babembe, Babeembe) are a Bantu people living in southern Congo-Brazzaville, precisely in Bouenza and in the cities of Brazzaville, Dolisie, and Pointe-Noire.
 It is a Kongo subgroup.
+The Beembe have some similar customs to the Kongo, which is what makes them a subgroup, but their art is what separates them apart.
+It is not clear when the Beembe separated from the Kongo but oral tradition suggests that it was some time around the eight century.
+They migrated Northeast from the Kongo and settled some five hundred kilometers from the capital of the Kingdom of the Kongo.
+This group was a part of the Kongo Kingdom during its height of power.
+The Beembe also have subgroups within it such as the Bisi-Nseke, Minkegue, Mmsumbu (Bambumbu), the Mongo, and the Musitu.Beembe society is economically based on agriculture.

-Beembe society is economically based on agriculture.
-This area, the Congo, was colonized by the French.
-The Beembe culture was not discovered until the later part of colonization and their artwork was not attributed to them until later.
+This area, the Congo, was colonized by the French, also called the French Congo.
+The Beembe culture was not discovered and classified until the later part of colonization, and their artwork was not attributed to them until later.
+Their artwork was still shown throughout Europe, specifically France, where it was labeled as Sibiti.
+This was a term used for all sculpture of the region.
+It was used as an umbrella term for those who did not want to try and figure out what group the piece came from.

 Cultural traditions

-Their social organisation is based on the matrimonial clan, whose members could live in several villages.
+Their social organization is based on the matrimonial clan, whose members could live in several villages.
 The family unit generally included three generations.
 The chief in charge of the village, the nga-bula, mediated with the ancestors.

 Hunting was the main activity; before leaving on a hunt, the leader would invoke the ancestral spirits, using as intermediaries statuettes kneeling in the position of a hunter waiting for his prey.
-The Bembe believed in a creator god, Nzambi, whom they did not depict figuratively.
+The Beembe believed in a creator god, Nzambi, whom they did not depict figuratively.
 He was the master of the life and death – unless the latter was due to the act of a sorcerer, ndoki, who could magically “eat” the life force of clan members.
-The ancestors had close ties with the living and received offerings through the “priest” who made appeals to statuettes, the kitebi or bimbi, consecrated by the sorcerer.
-These figurines were the idealized images of the ancestors and would often wear attributes that allowed them to be identified as medicine men or hunters.
+The ancestors had close ties with the living and received offerings through the “priest”, who made appeals to statuettes, the kitebi or bimbi, consecrated by the diviner.
 The ancestor worship among the Bembe is older, though, and precedes the use of magic statues, nkisi, by the sorcerers.